Professional Land Clearing Services in Milledgeville, GA

 How much does land clearing cost in Georgia?

-In Baldwin County, Georgia, land clearing typically costs $1,500–$5,000 per acre depending on tree density, terrain, and debris handling method.
+Land clearing typically costs $1,500–$5,000 per acre depending on tree density, terrain, and debris handling method.
 Light brush and scrub runs $500–$1,500 per acre.
 Heavily wooded lots with large pine timber can reach $3,500–$6,000 or more per acre.

 What equipment is used for land clearing in Georgia?